Russia accuses Venezuelan opposition of resorting to violence

 The ministry made the allegation after Venezuelan opposition leader Juan Guaido called for a military uprising to oust President Nicolas Maduro and armed factions exchanged gunfire outside a Caracas air base as the country hit a new crisis point after years of political and economic chaos.

+Russia, which has supplied weapons to Venezuela and acted as a lender of last resort, has accused the United States of trying to undermine Maduro, someone Moscow counts as one of its closest allies in Latin America.

-“The radical opposition in Venezuela has once again returned to violent methods of confrontation,” the ministry said.
+“The radical opposition in Venezuela has once again returned to violent methods of confrontation,” the foreign ministry said.
 “Instead of peacefully settling political differences, they have taken a course designed to whip up conflict, and provoke breaches of public order and clashes involving the armed forces.”

+The ministry called on the opposition to renounce violence and embrace negotiations instead, saying it was vital to avoid bloodshed.

+President Vladimir Putin discussed the situation in Venezuela at a meeting of his Security Council earlier on Tuesday.